 Árni has written many very interesting books about Iceland, which I collect, and now own 25 of his books.

-The rock in June - in this photo you can see small rocks which have been put around it
+The rock in June - in this photo, you can see stones that have been put around it - they are now gone

-In his book Álög og bannhelgi which translates into something like Enchanted and taboo spots, he wrote about an elf rock in the area where I now live.
+In his book Álög og bannhelgi, which translates to something like Enchanted and taboo spots, he wrote about an elf rock in the area where I now live.

 The story happened when this area was being built around 1942. Árni Óla wrote the story down in 1957 and published it in Álög and bannhelgi in 1968.

-It seems to have been published in one of his books earlier on Horft á Reykjavík in 1963, and in the Morning paper in 1949, but I have only read it in this book.
+It seems to have been published earlier in one of his books, Horft á Reykjavík, in 1963, and in the Morning paper in 1949, but I have only read it in this book.

 The rock in June

-The chapter in his book is in Icelandic, but I made an effort of translating it into English and I will have to recapitulate it, as I don't know if I am allowed to translate and publish a whole chapter from his book.
-So the following story is a recapitulation of the story with some notes from me.
+The chapter in his book is in Icelandic, but I made an effort to translate it into English and will have to recapitulate it, as I don't know whether I am allowed to translate and publish a whole chapter from his book.
+The following story is a recap of the original, with my notes.

 If you want to know where Rauðarárholt - the Red River Hill was, then the beautiful Háteigskirkja church now stands on that hill.
 And Stýrimannaskólinn í Reykjavík - The College of Navigation in Reykjavík.
 It was consecrated in 1945, a little after this story took place.

-Some of the rocks were big, so he got 4-5 workers to blow up the rocks, as some of them were quite big.
-The rocks were then stacked unto trucks and driven to the harbour.
+Some of the rocks were big, so he got 4-5 workers to blow up the rocks, as some of them were pretty big.
+The rocks were then stacked onto trucks and driven to the harbour.

 Visiting the rock dweller on a sunny day in June